Thursday, April 25, 2024

 Why is Juneteenth celebrated or 19 June a Federal Holiday when Slavery was not ended in all of the United States until the 13th Amendment to the US Constitution was ratified on 6 December 1865?
 Hence, shouldn’t the Federal Holiday celebrating the end of Slavery be 6 December?

 Ironically, two months before the end of the Civil War, on 8 February 1865, President Biden’s home state of Delaware voted to reject the 13th Amendment to the United States Constitution and so voted to continue slavery beyond the Civil War.
-Hence, Slavery was still legal in Delaware until enough other states ratified the amendment thereby ended slavery in Delaware on 6 December 1865, almost six months after Juneteenth.
+Hence, Slavery was still legal in Delaware (and Kentucky) until enough other states ratified the amendment thereby ended slavery in Delaware on 6 December 1865, almost six months after Juneteenth.
 In a symbolic move, Delaware belatedly ratified the amendment on 12 February 1901, 35 years after national ratification and 38 years after Lincoln's Emancipation Proclamation which, by the way, did NOT free Slaves in any Slave State that did not secede.
 Just to be consistent, Delaware also rejected the 14th Amendment during the Reconstruction Era.

 “That on the first day of January in the year of our Lord, one thousand eight hundred and sixty-three, all persons held as slaves within any State, or designated part of a State, the people whereof shall then be in rebellion against the United States shall be then, thenceforward, and forever free; and the executive government of the United States, including the military and naval authority thereof, will recognize and maintain the freedom of such persons, and will do no act or acts to repress such persons, or any of them, in any efforts they may make for their actual freedom.